quicwg/base-drafts/draft-ietf-quic-transport.md

 #### On-Path Handshake Termination

-An on-path attacker can force the QUIC handshake to fail by replacing either the client or server Initial messages with invalid ones.
+An on-path attacker can force the QUIC handshake to fail by replacing either the client or server Initial messages with invalid messages.
 An off-path attacker can also mount this attack by racing the Initials.
 Once valid Initial messages have been exchanged, the remaining handshake messages are protected with the handshake keys and an on-path attacker cannot force handshake failure, though they can produce a handshake timeout by dropping packets.

 An on-path attacker can also replace the addresses of packets on either side and therefore cause the client or server to have an incorrect view of the remote addresses.
+Such an attack is indistinguishable from the functions performed by a NAT.

 #### Parameter Negotiation